KwanThink/PFE_QCar2_2026/README.md

 - Closed-loop optimal control for trajectory following

 These parts are intentionally marked as work in progress and are not the main focus of the current portfolio milestone.

 ---

-## Demo Results

-Demo results will be added later.

-Planned content:

-- RViz screenshot of the generated Bezier trajectory
-- SLAM/navigation screenshot
-- QCar2 physical platform demonstration
-- Optional video or GIF of the system running

----